VietBinhNe/ChestX/README.md

 </center>
 </br>

+The classes are highly unbalanced, so it is necessary to balance them manually.
+In particular, in this project will be tested balancing via class weighting.

 #### <font color=Purple><b><i> c) Solution : Weighted classes </i></b></font>

-The approach I propose here is to train a neural network that associates each layer with a certain weight..<br>
+The approach I propose here is to train a neural network that associates each layer with a certain weight.<br>
 Suppose we deal with the case of an event A (99 samples) vs. an event B (1 sample):
 * if for an event A the classifier predicts an event B, the weight of the error will be $\hspace{2pt}\frac{1}{99+1}$
 * if for an event B the classifier will predict an event A, the weight of the error will be $\hspace{2pt}\frac{99}{99+1}$